 In Australia and New Zealand, the prevalence of vitamin D deficiency varies, but it’s recognised to be much higher than previously thought, even though we live in a relatively sunny climate.
-Some experts acknowledge that between 25-60% of Australian adults and children may be vitamin D deficient.
+A study of over 11,000 Australians found that 31% of the population were deficient in vitamin D1.

 Where can you find vitamin D?

-Vitamin D is interchangeably known as a vitamin or hormone, naturally produced by the body when your skin is exposed to UVB sunlight.
+Vitamin D is interchangeably known as a vitamin or hormone and is naturally produced by the body when your skin is exposed to ultraviolet B (UVB) sunlight.
 The best time for UVB sunlight exposure is between 10am–3pm and should be for a duration of between 5-10 minutes.
-You can also find small amounts of vitamin D in certain foods, such as cold-water fish, cod liver oil, dark green leafy vegetables, egg yolks and milk, but this is usually not enough to maintain good levels of vitamin D.
+You can also find small amounts of vitamin D in certain foods, such as cold-water fish, cod liver oil, dark green leafy vegetables, egg yolks and milk, but this may not be enough to maintain good levels of vitamin D.

 Vitamin D2 vs D3